Project Summary

 Findings

 No E. coli O157:H7 was detected on the surface of any of the 599 beef subprimal samples analyzed over the 16-week survey period.
 The chuck tender, trimmed striploins, bottom round flat and cap-off inside products were all sampled in August and September 2004, whereas the trimmed brisket and cap-on top round products were sampled from August through November 2004.
-The overall incidence of E. coli O157:H7 was less than 0.17 percent.
+The overall incidence of E. coli O157:H7 was less than 0.17%.

 The levels of generic E. coli were very low and/or undetectable (≤ 20 CFU/sample) for chuck tender, quarter trimmed strips, rough trimmed brisket and cap-off inside product samples.

-These results indicate that the incidence of E. coli O157:H7 contamination on the surface of beef subprimal cuts intended for mechanical tenderization was very low—less than 0.17 percent— with no E. coli O157:H7 being detected in any of the 599 subprimal samples collected from August through November of 2004.
+These results indicate that the incidence of E. coli O157:H7 contamination on the surface of beef subprimal cuts intended for mechanical tenderization was very low—less than 0.17%— with no E. coli O157:H7 being detected in any of the 599 subprimal samples collected from August through November of 2004.
 Phase I of this research had similar results.
 Samples (n = 600) collected during January and February of 2004 from the same subprimals found no E. coli O157:H7.
 Thus, no E. coli O157:H7 was detected on any of the 1,199 subprimal samples tested in both phases of this project and the resulting overall incidence of E. coli O157:H7 contamination of beef subprimals intended for enhancement was less than 0.083 percent.

 Implications